blackfalcon/articles/presentations/sass_junk_drawer.md

 All modules should be names-spaced by the semantic name of the module itself. `.registration {}` or `.purchase {}` for example.
 If the sub-module is exclusive to the primary module then it would extend the name like so, `.purahcse_summary {}`.
 It is important to keep the selectors as shallow as possible in encourage reuse throughout the application without additional engineering.
 Keep in mind that at the level we are working at, we are simply scoped to a module and modules are not exclusive to any view in the application.

+##Assemble the layout
+Prior to this process, it was at the layout where we started.
+Abstracted concepts like modules and elements were extremely difficult to do and typically overlooked.
+By completing our UI development journey with the layout, get to take advantage of all of our hard work so far.
+Out layout Sass files should contain no more information then is needed to assemble a series of modules and elements.
+Imagine a sketch with gray boxes in the view, this is the document that creates that structure.
+Elements are never defined and modules are never engineered.

+Here I never advocate for sub-directories per layout as things should never get that complex.
+At this level, assembling the layout should be taking 100% advantage of the elements and modules already engineered.
+If you find yourself involved in more complex development at this phase, I would argue that you need to review your work before engaging in more complex levels of code.

+Typically a layout Sass file will be names by the semantic meaning of the view.
+In a MVC app, a great convention is either use the name of the `controller` or the `layout` template file and append the word `_container` or `_layout`.
+An example would be `sessions_container.scss` or `sessions_layout.scss`.
+To keep things simple, I would then scope all the presentational Sass in a document by the same name, `.sessions_container {}` for example.
+Using this class name can either be achieved by dynamically adding the class to the `<body>` tag when the view renders or creating multiple layout templates with a static class applied.
+Which ever works best for your application.

+Our goal with layout Sass files is to place control into the hands of the CSS itself rather then depending on presentational classes in our markup.
+This becomes even more important when considering __mobile first__ and __responsive web design__ strategies.